certik/femhub/doc/src/install_run.rst

 2. Extract the tarball:
 ::

-  \$ tar -xf femhub-0.9.9-*.tar
+  \$ tar xf femhub-0.9.9-*.tar

 3. cd into the femhub directory and type make:
 ::
   \$ cd femhub-0.9.9
   \$ make

 Microsoft Windows
 ~~~~~~~~~~~~~~~~~

-1. Make sure you have the dependencies and 2GB free disk space.
+Make sure you have the dependencies and 2GB free disk space.

 Download and install the Linux emulator Cygwin from `here <http://www.cygwin.com/>`_ (the small icon in the top-right corner).
 While running setup.exe, you need to install
 ::
   cmake, gcc4, gfortran, git, gitk, libX11-devel, libXext-devel,
   libXt-devel, libXt, libXext, make, m4, openssl-devel, perl,
   python, wget, xextproto.

 This is a bit tedious but you have to survive it.
 We would like to create one package containing all of those, to facilitate the download - any help is welcome.
 For some packages, there will be more choices - follow the magical word GNU.
 Then download, unpack, and build FEMhub as in Linux:
 ::
   \$ wget http://femhub.org/pub/femhub-0.9.9.tar
   \$ tar -xf femhub-0.9.9.tar